 Figure 4.2.1 illustrates the spatial variability of endosulfan across the Arctic Ocean for the studies presented in Table 4.2.1, with data grouped either as monthly averages or representative of a certain location, rather than the average of a whole cruise track.
 Spatial trends are difficult to ascertain, although there are general features which deserve comment.
-A geographical trend in $\alpha$ -endosulfan concentrations is not readily apparent, although the highest levels are in the Bering/Chukchi and Greenland seas with lower concentrations in the central Arctic Ocean (presumably under sea-ice). $\beta$ -endosulfan concentrations broadly follow a concentration gradient of higher levels in the western Arctic and lower in the eastern Arctic, although levels in the Canadian Archipelago are typically less than 1000 pg/m.
+A geographical trend in α -endosulfan concentrations is not readily apparent, although the highest levels are in the Bering/Chukchi and Greenland seas with lower concentrations in the central Arctic Ocean (presumably under sea-ice). β -endosulfan concentrations broadly follow a concentration gradient of higher levels in the western Arctic and lower in the eastern Arctic, although levels in the Canadian Archipelago are typically less than 1000 pg/m3.

-Trends for (-HCH reported for AOS-94 by Jantunen and Bidleman (1998) reveal a slight increase in concentrations from the Chukchi Sea to the North Pole, followed by ~2-3 fold decrease at sample sites in the Eurasian Basin and the Greenland sea (towards the eastern Arctic).
-Similarly, a contemporary assessment of spatial patterns for (HCHs across the Arctic (including studies listed in Table 4.2.1) reveal concentrations to be highest in the central Canadian Archipelago, intermediate in the Bering/Chukchi Seas and North Pole and lowest in the Greenland Sea and northern

-Barents Sea.
-In contrast, levels of (-endosulfan do not appear to be higher in the Canadian Archipelago compared to the Chukchi/Bering Seas and do not show the west to east gradient unlike the (-isomer.
+Trends for γ -HCH reported for AOS-94 by Jantunen and Bidleman (1998) reveal a slight increase in concentrations from the Chukchi Sea to the North Pole, followed by \sim 2-3 fold decrease at sample sites in the Eurasian Basin and the Greenland sea (towards the eastern Arctic).
+Similarly, a contemporary assessment of spatial patterns for Σ HCHs across the Arctic (including studies listed in Table 4.2.1) reveal concentrations to be highest in the central Canadian Archipelago, intermediate in the Bering/Chukchi Seas and North Pole and lowest in the Greenland Sea and northern Barents Sea.
+In contrast, levels of α -endosulfan do not appear to be higher in the Canadian Archipelago compared to the Chukchi/Bering Seas and do not show the west to east gradient unlike the β -isomer.

-In a recent assessment of (-HCH input to the North American Arctic Ocean, the atmosphere was estimated to contribute only 10% of the total input, compared to ~90% attributed to inflow of Pacific waters through the Bering Strait (CACAR, 2003).
-The atmospheric contribution has largely declined since the 1980s due to decreasing air concentrations of (-HCH and it is likely that input via the atmosphere will continue to decline.
-For (-endosulfan, however, the atmosphere is likely to be a significant contemporary source to the Arctic Ocean for a number of reasons.
-Firstly, atmospheric concentrations have not shown a decline throughout the 1990s in contrast to (-HCH.
-Secondly, (-endosulfan has a Henry's Law constant which is approximately 3-4-fold higher than (-HCH (Shen and Wania, 2005; Sahsuvar et al., 2003) and is therefore less likely to be removed by either precipitation scavenging or direct partitioning to ocean surfaces during atmospheric transport to the Arctic.
-For the Arctic Ocean as a whole, river drainage into the coastal arctic seas may be a significant source of endosulfan are currently lacking.
+In a recent assessment of γ -HCH input to the North American Arctic Ocean, the atmosphere was estimated to contribute only 10% of the total input, compared to \sim 90% attributed to inflow of Pacific waters through the Bering Strait (CACAR, 2003).
+The atmospheric contribution has largely declined since the 1980s due to decreasing air concentrations of γ -HCH and it is likely that input via the atmosphere will continue to decline.
+For α -endosulfan, however, the atmosphere is likely to be a significant contemporary source to the Arctic Ocean for a number of reasons.
+Firstly, atmospheric concentrations have not shown a decline throughout the 1990s in contrast to γ -HCH.
+Secondly, α -endosulfan has a Henry's Law constant which is approximately 3-4-fold higher than γ -HCH (Shen and Wania, 2005; Sahsuvar et al., 2003) and is therefore less likely to be removed by either precipitation scavenging or direct partitioning to ocean surfaces during atmospheric transport to the Arctic.
+For the Arctic Ocean as a whole, river drainage into the coastal arctic seas may be a significant source of endosulfan, similar to other chlorinated pesticides, but river water measurements for endosulfan are currently lacking.

 Figure 4.2.1.
-Monthly average $\alpha$ - and $\beta$ -endosulfan concentrations across the Arctic Ocean.
+Monthly average α - and β -endosulfan concentrations across the Arctic Ocean.
 Numbers above the bars represent the monthly average concentration at that location or region.